JuliaMath/Roots.jl/docs/src/roots.md

 ```

-For more complicated expressions, `D` will not work, and other means
+For more complicated expressions, `D` may need some technical
-of finding a derivative can be employed.
-In
-this example, we have a function that models the flight
+adjustments to be employed.
+In this example, we have a function that
-of an arrow on a windy day:
+models the flight of an arrow on a windy day:

 ```jldoctest roots
 julia> function flight(x, theta)